ethan17225/Braille-English-Translator-v.1/README.md

 ## Instructions
 1. Fork this repo to your personal Github Account
 1. Clone your forked repo to begin working on the challenge locally.
+---
-2. Try to run the command line: cd python | ./translator.py <Braile/English sentence>
+3. Try to run the command line: `cd python | ./translator.py <Braile/English sentence>`
+---